kyma-project/btp-manager/docs/contributor/02-10-operations.md

 - provisioning of SAP BTP Service Operator
 - update of SAP BTP Service Operator
-- deprovisioning of SAP BTP Service Operator and its resources, Service Instances and Service Bindings
+- deprovisioning of SAP BTP Service Operator and its resources, Service Instances, and Service Bindings

 ## Provisioning